Together-100Devs/Together/Readme.md

 <br>

 ### 🤔 <strong>Still having troubles?</strong>
-You check check out our [New Developer Onboarding](https://github.com/Caleb-Cohen/Together/wiki/02---Onboarding) in our [wiki](https://github.com/Caleb-Cohen/Together/wiki).
+You can check out our [New Developer Onboarding](https://github.com/Caleb-Cohen/Together/wiki/02---Onboarding) in our [wiki](https://github.com/Caleb-Cohen/Together/wiki).

 You can also join the discussion in the [Together Discord channel](https://discord.com/channels/735923219315425401/1038482732633825442) within [100Devs](https://leonnoel.com/100devs/).